dhzdhd/ExCode/README.md

 Currently supports the following platforms

 - Windows
+- Linux
 - Android
 - Web

-Linux support is planned for future releases.
+MacOS and iOS support is planned for future releases.

 ## Contributing